BuddhikaBICT-UoR-FoT-6/cipher-ui/cipher-ui/docs/README.md

   - `ThemeToggle.md` - Theme toggle button
   - `ThemeContext.md` - Theme context provider

+Note: The app has grown beyond this list (e.g., Admin dashboard, OTP flows, toasts, user menu, history).
+If a component isn't listed here, refer to the source in `src/` or extend the generator script to include it.

 ### HTML Versions
 Each markdown file has a corresponding HTML version with professional styling:
 - **`API-Documentation.html`** - Styled complete documentation